... During a Pandemic, Includes a Couple of Route Deviations and We Drive Two Different Rigs

 What a burl.

-Presqu'ile Lighthouse
+Presqu'ile Lighthouse_________________________________

 We've been at basecamp for a few days.
 Kevin at Carl Cox RV in Belleville has our solar system operating correctly now.
 Truck service is completed as is annual TC maintenance ... interior cleaning, sealing the coach interior / exterior, wax the truck & 303 the camper, some painting.